 If the via-in-pad process is adopted, the feasibility of online testing becomes the main challenge.

 This is because VIP technology cannot use breakthrough mode for large area array components, but is embedded directly into the board, so adding a test pad must take into account the fact that signal integrity cannot be compromised, and because of the change in the coefficient of thermal expansion in the XY direction, therefore, we should also pay attention to the change of the size of the board after assembly.

 If the surface size is large and the reference data point of the stencil printed with solder is based on a corner, the change in the radial direction of each linear inch will cause the surface size to deviate from the other corners by 0.4 inches.
 For a 12inch × 16inch board, a deviation of up to 5-7mil may occur at its farther corner.

 If a fine spacing uBGA is used, this will be the main cause of poor welding, and it is impossible for such devices to be repaired.

-In order to return to repair is more feasible, the characteristics of the substrate is particularly important.
-When removing components, rewelding pads and reinstalling new devices, the substrate should be able to withstand concentrated thermal shock can not lead to peeling.
+In order to return to repair is more feasible, the characteristics of the substrate are particularly important.
+When removing components, rewelding pads, and reinstalling new devices, the substrate should be able to withstand concentrated thermal shock that can not lead to peeling.

-High performance HDI products are carriers of complex components, which have the following characteristics: high I/O number, finer spacing, extremely high circuit frequency and fast signal rise time.
-In this way, the requirement of signal integrity is very strict, and naturally the requirement of substrate is strict, and the selection of through hole structure, stacking scheme and design rules is more complex.
+High-performance HDI products are carriers of complex components, which have the following characteristics: high I/O number, finer spacing, extremely high circuit frequency, and fast signal rise time.
+In this way, the requirement of signal integrity is very strict, and naturally, the requirement of the substrate is strict, and the selection of through-hole structure, stacking scheme and design rules is more complex.